kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## AI Can Turn Production Incidents Into Learning Sessions
+## AI Can Turn Production Incidents Into Learning Sessions { #ai-can-turn-production }

 Framework learning does not stop after onboarding.